Irvin Studin is Editor-in-Chief and Publisher of Global Brief magazine, and President of the Institute for 21st Century Questions.

 A past Rhodes Scholar, he has been called one of the leading international policy thinkers and strategists of his generation.

 Studin is with the Chaire Raoul-Dandurand at the Université du Québec à Montreal (UQAM), and has been a professor of public policy in leading universities and policy schools in North America, Asia and Europe.

 Studin worked for a number of years in the Privy Council Office (Prime Minister’s department) in Ottawa, as well as in the Australian Department of the Prime Minister and Cabinet in Canberra.
-He is an appointed member of the external advisory board of the Canadian Foreign Service Institute, Canada’s diplomatic academy, charged with preparing Canada’s diplomats for the challenges of this century.
+He was an appointed member of the first-ever external advisory board of the Canadian Foreign Service Institute, Canada’s diplomatic academy, charged with preparing Canada’s diplomats for the challenges of this century.

-The first ever recruit of the Canadian government’s Recruitment of Policy Leaders programme, he was a member of the small team that wrote Canada’s 2004 national security policy (the country’s first), and he principal-authored Australia’s 2006 national counter-terrorism policy.
+The first-ever recruit of the Canadian government’s Recruitment of Policy Leaders programme, he was a member of the small team that wrote Canada’s 2004 national security policy (the country’s first), and he principal-authored Australia’s 2006 national counter-terrorism policy.

 He holds degrees from the Schulich School of Business (York University), the London School of Economics and the University of Oxford, where he studied on a Rhodes Scholarship.
 His PhD is from Osgoode Hall Law School, where he was a Trudeau Scholar and won the Governor-General’s Gold Medal.